-If job control is disabled, the fg utility will exit with an error and no job will be placed in the foreground.
+If job control is disabled, the fg utility shall exit with an error and no job shall be placed in the foreground.

-The fg utility will not work as expected when it is operating in its own utility execution environment because that environment will have no applicable jobs to manipulate.
-See the APPLICATION USAGE section for bg.
+The fg utility does not work as expected when it is operating in its own utility execution environment because that environment has no applicable jobs to manipulate.
+See the APPLICATION USAGE section for bg .
 For this reason, fg is generally implemented as a shell regular built-in.

 The extensions to the shell specified in this volume of POSIX.1-2008 have mostly been based on features provided by the KornShell.
 The job control features provided by bg, fg, and jobs are also based on the KornShell.
 The standard developers examined the characteristics of the C shell versions of these utilities and found that differences exist.
 Despite widespread use of the C shell, the KornShell versions were selected for this volume of POSIX.1-2008 to maintain a degree of uniformity with the rest of the KornShell features selected (such as the very popular command line editing features).

 Asynchronous Lists , Shell Execution Environment , bg , kill , jobs , wait

 XBD Job Control Job ID , Environment Variables

 First released in Issue 4.

 This utility is marked as part of the User Portability Utilities option.